crs4/openEHR-tool/README.md

 The examples available are:
 * openehrtool.cfg.example.local for locally installed openEHRTool (and Redis).
 Any platform
 * openehrtool.cfg.example.total for docker "All in One" installation.
 See below for explanation on installation.
 Any platform
-* openehrtool.cfg.example.linux  for docker "Separed" installation. openEHRTool separated from EHRBase.
-Linux host
+* openehrtool.cfg.example.linux.1 and openehrtool.cfg.example.linux.2  for docker "Separed" installation. openEHRTool separated from EHRBase.
+Linux host. (openehrtool.cfg.example.linux.1 refers to docker-compose_prod.yml.linux.1/docker-compose.yml.linux.1 whereas openehrtool.cfg.example.linux.2 refers to docker-compose_prod.yml.linux.2/docker-compose.yml.linux.2)
 * openehrtool.cfg.example.mac for docker "Separated" installation. openEHRTool separated from EHRBase.
-MacOS host
+MacOS host.
+(It applies to both mac.1 and mac.2 docker-compose)
 * openehrtool.cfg.example.win for docker "Separated" installation. openEHRTool separated from EHRBase.
-Windows host
+Windows host (It applies to both win.1 and win.2 docker-compose)

 As an alternative, settings can be written at runtime in the application.
 Note that this way they are nor persisted and must be reentered when the application is stopped and rerun.

+### Networking problems
+If you are using Docker on Linux, in the "Separated" mode, you can start with the docker-compose file that ends in linux.1 and if you experience networking problems(unable to connect or sluggishness) you can try linux.2 .
+The version 1 adopts the host network mode so the openEHRTool container behave as if it was run from the host machine.
+The version 2 is similar to the other OS and it publishes ports to the host machine.

-If you are using Docker on Mac or Windows, in the "Separated" mode, and see networking problems (unable to connect or sluggishness) you can try and connect the network where resides openEHR-tool to the EHRBase network.
+If you are using Docker on Mac or Windows, in the "Separated" mode, you can start with the docker-compose file that ends in mac.1 or win.1 respectively and if you experience networking problems (unable to connect or sluggishness) you can first try the second compose mac.2 or win.2 .
+If the change does not solve the problem then connect the network where resides openEHR-tool to the EHRBase network.
 First find the network of ehrbase:
 ```
 docker ps | grep ehrbase